-Custom cabinetry is built to last, but a few simple habits will keep it looking right for years.
+Custom cabinets are built to last, but a few simple habits will keep them looking right for years.
 None of this is complicated.

 Day to day cleaning